AlexNikolov2/AlexNikolov2/README.md

 * 8th place at XI National IT Competition in Devin (2022) 🎖
 * Participated at HackAUBG 5.0 ✨
 * Participated at XV National IT Competition in Blagoevgrad (2023) ✨
+* 3rd place at XII National IT Competition in Devin (2023) 🥉

 ## My Goal?
 Get a job as a JS Developer!